Fort Madison, Iowa: Transportation

-Amtrak, the national passenger rail system, has a station in Fort Madison that serves its Southwest Chief route with daily service in each direction between Union Station in Chicago, Illinois and Union Station in Los Angeles, California.
+Amtrak, the national passenger rail system, has a station in Fort Madison (& Atchison, Topeka and Santa Fe Passenger and Freight Complex Historic District) that serves its Southwest Chief route with daily service in each direction between Union Station in Chicago, Illinois and Union Station in Los Angeles, California.
 Fort Madison is the only Southwest Chief route stop within the state of Iowa.
 The Southwest Chief crosses the Mississippi River on the Fort Madison Toll Bridge just to the east of town.
 The span, owned by the BNSF Railway, is the world's longest swing bridge, and it carries both road and rail traffic across the Mississippi River over its upper and lower deck, respectively, between Fort Madison and Niota, Illinois.

 In addition to Amtrak, two other railroads serve Fort Madison: the BNSF (Burlington Northern Santa Fe) and Union Pacific.

 Greyhound Bus Lines stops to pick up or discharge passengers at 5002 Avenue O in Fort Madison.

-US Highway Business 61 and State Highway 2 form a single artery that runs east and west through the heart of the city, following the river and railroad tracks.
-A controlled access US Highway 61 bypass around Fort Madison opened to traffic in the fall of 2011.
-US Highway 61 connects to US Highway 34, US Highway 218/State Highway 27, State Highway 2, State Highway 16 and Interstate 80 in Iowa; Interstate 72 in Illinois; and Interstate 70 in Missouri.
+U.S. Route Business 61 and Iowa Highway 2 form a single artery that runs east and west through the heart of the city, following the river and railroad tracks.
+A controlled access U.S. Route 61 bypass around Fort Madison opened to traffic in the fall of 2011.
+U.S. Route 61 connects to U.S. Route 34, U.S. Route 218/Iowa Highway 27, Iowa Highway 2, Iowa Highway 16 and Interstate 80 in Iowa; Interstate 72 in Illinois; and Interstate 70 in Missouri.